spinny007/AI-AQI-Monitor/README.md

 This project is a high-precision IoT monitoring station that fuses local air quality data with global atmospheric intelligence.
 Using an ESP8266, it monitors indoor pollutants, fetches real-time outdoor AQI via the OpenWeather API, and provides actionable health advice through a dual-display interface.

-[Image of an ESP8266 air quality monitor with OLED and LCD displays]

 ---